palewire/first-github-scraper/docs/schedule.md

 GitHub Actions uses YAML syntax to define the workflow.
 These workflows are stored in the repository, in a hidden directory (denoted by the `.` in front of it) called `.github/workflows`.

-We will start by giving our workflow a `name` — something like "Automated scrape."
+We will start by giving our workflow a `name` — something like "Scrape."

 ```
-name: Automated scrape
+name: Scrape
 ```

 Next, we will add settings in the workflow so that the Action runs on a schedule — instead of running on `push`, like in our first test.
 We will use the `on` keyword.

 ```
-name: Automated scrape
+name: Scrape

 on:
   schedule: